Harry Barnston

-Sir Harry Barnston, 1st Baronet, JP, DL (December 1870 – 22 February 1929) was a British Conservative politician.
+Sir Harry Barnston, 1st Baronet, JP, DL (December 1870 – 22 February 1929) was a British Conservative Party politician.

 The son of Major William Barnston of Crewe Hill, and Mary Emma King, he was educated privately and at Christ Church, Oxford.
 He was unsuccessful parliamentary candidate at Stockport in 1906 and sat for Eddisbury, Cheshire from 1910 until his death.
 He served in government as Comptroller of the Household from 1921 to 1924, and from November 1924 – January 1928.

 Honours

-He was created a baronet of Churton in the County of Chester on 1 March 1924.
+Barnston was created a baronet of Churton in the County of Chester on 1 March 1924.

 On his death in 1929 the baronetcy became extinct.